-Ups and Downs then issued a superb second single called Perfect Crime on Basketcase before venturing down to Sydney.
-The Waterfront label re-issued Perfect Crime in September 1985, by which time Ups and Downs had built-up a strong cult following on the Sydney inner-city music scene.
+They then issued a superb second single called Perfect Crime (also on Basketcase) before venturing down to Sydney.
+The Waterfront label re-issued Perfect Crime in September 1985, by which time Ups and Downs had built up a strong cult following on the Sydney inner-city music scene.

 The bands second single on Waterfront, In The Shadows in April 1986, was a gorgeous slice of harmony-drenched guitar pop and one of the best independent singles for the year.

 Ups and Downs signed a new deal with the True Tone label (through PolyGram) which resulted in the release of the mini-album Sleepless in August 1986 and the single The Living Kind.
-To coincide with the singles release, Ups and Downs supported US visitors The Flamin’ Groovies on their Australian tour.
+To coincide with the release of the single, the band supported The Flamin’ Groovies on their Australian tour.

 The band ended its Mushroom association later in the year and moved to the Volition label for the 12″ EP Rash (1990).
-By the end of the the year the Atkinson’s had split Ups and Downs to form the decidedly noisier outfit Big Heavy Stuff.
+By the end of the year, the Atkinson’s had split Ups and Downs to form the decidedly noisier outfit Big Heavy Stuff.

-In recent years Ups & Downs have reunited for Australian shows.
+In recent years Ups and Downs have reunited for Australian shows.